-Across Scotland and the UK right now, green bowling clubs continue to have difficulty in maintaining their green surface and surrounds to a high standard thanks to constraints in budget, time, equipment and experience.
+Across Scotland and the rest of the UK right now, green bowling clubs continue to have difficulty in maintaining their playing surface and surrounds to a high standard, thanks to constraints in budget, time, equipment and experience.

-This all leads to the inevitable: the surface loses it’s quality and the surrounds deteriorate until you’re soon playing on a bowling green that actually won`t host a decent game.
+This all leads to the inevitable: the surface loses it’s quality, and the surrounds deteriorate, until you’re soon playing on a bowling green that actually is not fit for purpose.

 There’s nothing worse than throwing a great shot, watching it zero on it’s target only for the bowl to be knocked off-course by a rough patch of grass, or a diseased section of the green.